 Modix has made a name for themselves in the world of XL 3D printing with their large-format self-assembly 3D printers and they’re going for the trifecta with their new BIG-120Z.
-Much like the Tractus3D T2000, the 2-meter tall 120Z is under 32” wide, meaning it can fit through a standard office door.
+The 2-meter tall 120Z is under 32” wide, meaning it can fit through a standard office door.
 But there’s more to this printer than being office-friendly.

 Some XL 3D printer manufacturers have a very narrow focus: size.
 After their engineers design a solid platform that can print large objects, they put a price tag on it and call it a day.
 Modix doesn’t stop there.
 They want their XL 3D printers to print big objects, sure, but they also want to deliver a high-end user experience.
 The engineers at Modix don’t see why their customers should miss out on all the bells and whistles that come standard on smaller printers, like filament run-out detection, automatic bed leveling, power-off resume, and an optional active air filter.